 Investment in subsidiaries and related entities are valued at lower of cost and market value in the Statutory Financial Statements.
-As at 31 December 2018, investment in subsidiaries and related entities amounted to $0.3 \, \text{m} \, (2017: 0.3 \, \text{m})$.
+As at 31 December 2020, investment in subsidiaries and related entities amounted to €0.4m (2019: €0.3m).

-These investments were valued under the equity method under Solvency II, valuing all assets and liabilities of the subsidiary Company and related entities in accordance with the valuation principles of Directive 2009/138/ EC.
-These investment are valued at €0.6m (2017: €0.6m).
+Under Solvency II, valuing all assets and liabilities of the subsidiary Company and related entities is carried out in accordance with the valuation principles of Directive 2009/138/ EC.
+They are valued at 0.7 m (2019: 0.7 m).